AllAboutAI-YT/ai-terminal/README.md

     - use TAB to autocomplete inline suggestions
     - use ctrl+space to shuffle suggestions
     - use ctrl+enter to ask openai about command
+### ⭐ Give a star if you like it ⭐

 ### Conda
-- You might need to update the profile to use conda
+you might need to update the profile to use conda

-### ⭐ Give a star if you like it ⭐
+### Disclaimer
+use on your own risk ofc, dont share personal data with openai etc. this is not sec tested